What is Health Care Fraud and Abuse?

 How does Fraud and Abuse affect you?

-Fraud and abuse affects you by paying higher co-payments and premiums.
+Fraud and abuse can affect you by resulting in higher copayments and premiums.
 This means more money out of your pocket.
-Fraud can also impact the quality of care you receive and falsify your medical history.
-Fraud can also deprive you of some of your health benefits.
+Fraud can also impact the quality of care you receive, falsify your medical history and/or deprive you of some of your health benefits.

-Studies show that over 30 billion dollars a year is lost to health care fraud in the United States.
-In order to control costs, insurance companies have found it necessary to investigate fraud for the benefit of its members.
+Studies show that about $68 billion a year is lost to health care fraud in the United States.
+In order to control costs and protect members, insurance companies, including Denver Health Medical Plan (DHMP), investigate all allegations of fraud or abuse.

 Who Commits Fraud?

-Fraud can be committed by members, providers and employers.
+Fraud can be committed by both members and providers.

 Examples of Member Fraud

-- Providing false statements on an enrollment application such as spouse or dependent information to obtain coverage or concealing information about past medical history/pre-existing conditions.
+- Providing false statements on an enrollment application, such as spouse or dependent information, to obtain coverage

 Examples of Provider Fraud

-Denver Health Medical Plan, Inc. (DHMP) fights fraud and helps protect the monies our members spend on health care through a dedicated department called the Special Investigations Unit (SIU).
-The SIU resides within the Corporate Compliance Department.
-The SIU uses the latest fraud detection software, audits, data analysis, hotline, and other tools to identify and investigate improper, deceptive and fraudulent billing.
+DHMP fights fraud and helps protect the dollars our members spend on health care through a dedicated team called the Special Investigations Unit (SIU).
+The SIU resides within the Denver Health Enterprise Compliance Services Department.
+The SIU uses the latest fraud detection software, audits, data analysis, hotline and other tools to identify and investigate improper, deceptive and potentially fraudulent billing.

-Employees are trained in how to identify fraud and abuse and how to refer cases to the SIU.
+- Employees are trained in how to identify fraud and abuse and how to refer concerns to the SIU.

-Audits are conducted to verify allegations of fraud, such as medical necessity and appropriateness of services, proper billing, eligibility for coverage and more.
+- Audits are conducted to investigate allegations of fraud or high-risk topics, such as medical necessity and appropriateness of services, proper billing, eligibility for coverage and more.

-Claim management tools assist with the identification of inconsistent and illogical relationships among claims data.
-State of the art data mining tools are used to identify providers and members who may be involved in fraud.
+- Claim processing tools assist with the identification of inconsistent and illogical relationships in claims data.
+State of the art data mining tools are used to identify providers and members who may be involved in fraud or abuse.

-Via Telephone: Our toll-free hotline, 1-800-273-8452, also called the Values Line, makes it easy for anyone to report suspected fraud and abuse.
-This number is available 24 hours a day 7 days a week.
-You may leave your name and number or choose to remain anonymous.
+By telephone: Our toll-free hotline, 1-800-273-8452, also called the Values Line, makes it easy for anyone to report suspected fraud and abuse.
+This number is available 24 hours a day, 7 days a week.
+You may give your name and number or choose to remain anonymous.